fsrlabmit/ChIPSeq-Analysis/README.md

 <img width="580" height="381" alt="image" src="https://github.com/user-attachments/assets/18769405-2b7a-400e-aa28-0ba08453e998" />

 Each sample has a forward R1 and reverse R2 read if you did PE sequencing (which is most common).
 In order to run our analysis in nf-core, we need to take only the .fastq files from each of the sample directories, compress them, compile them into a dedicated directory with just the compressed files, and make a .txt file that lists all of the gzipped files.
 The gzip.sh script will do all of this for you.

-To use it, copy the gzip.sh file to your working directory (the main 260904_San equivalent).
+ACTION: Copy the [gzip.sh file](gzip.sh) to your working directory (the main 260904_San equivalent).
 The script is going to read through all of the other directories and compress any .fastq files to a new fastqs_only directory while leaving the original .fastq files untouched in their original folder.

-You only need to edit the [gzip.sh file](gzip.sh) to add your email address if you want to be notified when the run finishes.
+You only need to edit the gzip.sh file to add your email address if you want to be notified when the run finishes.

-Make sure you are in the correct directory (the main one containing all of the subdirectories for your samples) and submit the gzip.sh with the following command:
+ACTION: Make sure you are in the correct directory (the main one containing all of the subdirectories for your samples) and submit the gzip.sh with the following command:

 `sbatch gzip.sh`